apoorva-21/face_emotion_web/README.md

 -Medical Research in psychology
 -Medical Research pertaining to the effect of drugs, infections and disorders on the behavior of a person -Product recommendations can also be made effective

+Dataset Used: JAFFE, a concise dataset for facial expressions corresponding to emotions : http://www.kasrl.org/jaffe.html

+Tip : Run the fwdPropOnRcvdImg.py script if using Theano backend, since a TF backend gives errors.